News Banner Background

 Integrate with ERP, CRM, and payments

 A disconnected finance stack creates reconciliation nightmares.
 Your recognition software must connect with your enterprise resource planning (ERP) system (e.g., QuickBooks, Oracle NetSuite, or Sage Intacct) and customer relationship management (CRM) system (e.g., Salesforce).
+Revenue recognition automation works best when contract data, payment records, and general ledger entries flow through a single connected system.
 Tabs syncs recognized revenue directly to your general ledger without manual exports.

 How to choose SaaS revenue recognition software